 The increasing application of dental implants has resulted not only in a significant increase in the frequency but also complexity of problems we encounter with implant patients.
 Given the invasiveness and cost of implant therapy, as well as the patients’ expectations, implant complications can jeopardise treatment success and significantly affect patients’ satisfaction and trust.
 Typically implant complications have been classified as biological (mainly involving inflammation or pathology of the peri-implant tissues) and technical (involving the various implant or prosthesis components).
 These two major groups of complications have been traditionally examined as separate and non-related pathologies.
 Nevertheless, increasing evidence points to the close interrelation between biology and technology.
 Whether clinically manifested as screw loosening, Veneer chipping or plaque induced periimplantitis, very often, a biological problem could be the underlying factor for a technical failure and vice versa.
 Consequently, understanding of both biological pathogenic mechanisms, technical limitations as well proper comprehensive pretherapeutically treatment planning is the key for the prevention and successful management of implant complications.

-This hands-on, evidence-based yet highly practical course will adopt a comprehensive and inquisitive point of view, aiming to identify the common underlying factors of the most frequent types of problems encountered with dental implant treatments, whether this is technical or biological.
+This evidence-based yet highly practical online Masterclass will adopt a comprehensive and inquisitive point of view, aiming to identify the common underlying factors of the most frequent types of problems encountered with dental implant treatments, whether this is technical or biological.
 Guided by actual patient cases, we will investigate the interrelation between the biological and technical causes and design the proper strategies for the prevention, the early diagnosis and management of implant related problems.
-Finally, the course will include two extensive hands-on sessions, where participants will have the chance to practice complex procedures related to the management of 1) technical complications such as screw fracture etc. and 2) the design and execution of peri-implantitis surgical interventions.

 About the Masterclass Team!